ivanhofer/git-assistant/README.md

 The 'Git (Submodule) Assistant' runs as a background service and integrates in the VS Code taskbar.
 It offers a few features, that can detect common mistakes when handling with Git-repositories.
 You'll get a notification and the possibility to fix the problem with a simple click.
 Every feature can be disabled and configured in the VS Code settings.
 For many features it is possible to enable an auto-fix (see section SETTINGS): as soon as the problem is detected 'Git (Submodule) Assistant' will solve it for you.

-'Git (Submodule) Assistant' helps you with following things:
+'Git (Submodule) Assistant' helps you with the following things:

 ### It will warn you if you work on a branch where you should not commit (e.g. "master"-branch)